webqit/oohtml/README.md

 ### Remote Modules

-We shouldn't need a different mechanism to work with remote content.
+We shouldn't need a different mechanism - like `fetch('/foo.html')` - to work with remote content.

 Here, we get remote-loading modules with same `<template>` element using the `src` attribute: